 v0.13 attacks this with three features that work together:

-The shift: v0.12 taught Hermes to maintain itself (Curator). v0.13 taught it to finish what it starts (Kanban + /goal + Checkpoints).
+The shift: v0.12 taught Hermes to maintain itself (Curator — the self-maintaining skill library introduced in v0.12). v0.13 taught it to finish what it starts (Kanban + /goal + Checkpoints).
 Together, they make Hermes the first open-source agent framework with built-in completion guarantees.
 OpenClaw doesn't have an equivalent yet.

 The Security Wave (8 P0 Closures in One Release)